Clavicle Fracture (Broken Collarbone):

 Doctor Examination – Physical Examination

-Your doctor will want to hear how the injury happened and what symptoms you’re experiencing.
-He or she will then perform a thorough examination of your shoulder.
+Your doctor will want to hear how the injury happened and what symptoms your child is experiencing.
+He or she will then perform a thorough examination of your child’s shoulder.
 There is frequently a visible deformity, or bump, at the fracture site in a clavicle fracture.
 Pain will occur if you apply gentle pressure on the break.
 Although a bone fragment breaking through the skin is uncommon, it can cause the skin to develop a tent shape.
 The shattered ends of the bone in a clavicle fracture can induce tenting of the skin over the fracture site.

 Your doctor will also conduct tests to confirm that no nerves or blood vessels were harmed as a result of the fracture.
 Dense structures, such as bone, are visualized using X-rays.
 An x-ray will be ordered by your doctor to help locate the location of the fracture and determine the severity of the break.
-He or she may also request x-rays of your complete shoulder to rule out any other ailments.
+He or she may also request x-rays of your child’s complete shoulder to rule out any other ailments.
 Your doctor may arrange a computerized tomography (CT) scan to observe the fractures in greater detail if other bones are damaged.

 Broken Clavicle Treatment

-You may not need surgery if the shattered ends of the bones have not shifted much out of place.
+Your child may not need surgery if the shattered ends of the bones have not shifted much out of place.
 The majority of fractured collarbones mend without the need for surgery.
 Treatment options that aren’t surgical include:

 It’s usual to lose some shoulder and arm strength after a collarbone fracture.
-Your pain will subside as the bone heals, and your doctor may recommend gentle shoulder exercises.
+The pain will subside as the bone heals, and your doctor may recommend gentle shoulder exercises.
 These exercises will avoid stiffness and weakness.
 Once the fracture has healed fully, patients will perform new physical therapy exercises.